Reed Farrel Coleman: Life and career

-With a four-book contract, Coleman takes over writing Robert B. Parker's Jesse Stone series with the September 2014 publication of Blind Spot.
+With a four-book contract, Coleman took over writing Robert B. Parker's Jesse Stone series with the September 2014 publication of Blind Spot.
+His 2019 Jesse Stone novel The Bitterest Pill would win a Scribe Award for Best Original Novel.
 He has also been signed to a two-book deal featuring retired Suffolk County (NY) cop turned PI Gus Murphy.
 He is an adjunct instructor of English at Hofstra University, a former Executive Vice President of Mystery Writers of America, and a founding member of Mystery Writers of America University.